 This section presents management's perspective on our financial condition and results of operations.
 The following discussion and analysis is intended to highlight and supplement data and information presented elsewhere in this quarterly report on Form 10-Q, including the condensed consolidated and combined financial statements and related notes, and should be read in conjunction with the accompanying tables and our annual audited financial statements in our annual report on Form 10-K, filed with the SEC on March 18, 2022.
 To the extent that this discussion describes prior performance, the descriptions relate only to the periods listed, which may not be indicative of our future financial outcomes.
-In addition to historical information, this discussion contains forward-looking statements that involve risks, uncertainties and assumptions that could cause such differ materially from management's expectations.
-Factors that could cause such differences are discussed in the sections tilled "Cautionary Note Regarding Forward-Looking Statements.
+In addition to historical information, this discussion contains forward-looking statements that involve risks, uncertainties and assumptions that could cause results to differ materially from management's expectations.
+Factors that could cause such differences are discussed in the sections titled "Cautionary Note Regarding Forward-Looking Statements" and "Risk Factors."
+We assume no obligation to update any of these forward-looking statements.
 In addition, amounts and percentages in the tables below may reflect rounding adjustments and consequently totals may not appear to sum.